 The LegoPort class is only needed when manually reconfiguring input/output ports.
+This is necessary on the BrickPi but not other platforms, such as the EV3.
 Most users can ignore this page.

+'''

 class ev3dev2.port.LegoPort (address=None, name_pattern='', name_exact=False, kwargs)

+'''